For Instructors of Record: Multicultural Courses

 - Students will appraise privilege relationships at different levels (interpersonal, local, regional, national, and international) and explain how these relationships affect the socioeconomic and cultural status of individuals and groups.

-Instructors of Record for Multicultural Courses should administer the assignment to be assessed in the second half of the fall 2018 term.
+Instructors of Record for Multicultural Courses should administer the assignment to be assessed in the second half of the spring 2020 term.
 Instructors of Record should record assessment results and submit those results using the Qualtrics survey for Core and Multicultural Curriculum Assessment and Reporting.
-Instructors of Record will receive the link to their Qualtrics surveys in the second half of the fall 2018 term.
-The deadline to submit assessment data via the Qualtrics survey is 5:00 p.m. on Tuesday, December 18, 2018.
-If you have questions about assessment and reporting, please contact your Multicultural Area Chairperson, Dr. Aliza Wong
+Instructors of Record will receive the link to their Qualtrics surveys in the second half of the spring 2020 term.
+The deadline to submit assessment data via the Qualtrics survey is 5:00 p.m. on Tuesday, May 19, 2020.
+If you have questions about assessment and reporting, please contact your Multicultural Area Chairperson, Dr. Aliza Wong.